Jemurai/s3s2/docs/index.md

 ## Use Case

-S3 is a simple and useful tool for sharing information.
+S3 is a simple tool for sharing information.
 Time and time again, we see organizations using S3 in insecure ways.
 This tool is built to try to make it very easy to share files securely.

 ### What Does It Do?

 Usually, the folks we're talking to have files in a directory that they want to share.

 What S3S2 makes easy is:
 - Creating a manifest file describing the contents
-- Zipping up all the files a directory
+- Compressiong all the files a directory
-- Encrypting the zip file (either gpg or kms or both)
+- Encrypting the file (either gpg or kms or both)
 - Sharing the encrypted file to S3
 - Distributable configuration to make it easy to give a configuration to a partner that they can then use